THIS ARTICLE ORIGINALLY APPEARED IN THE COLOMBIAN EDITION OF VICE MAGAZINE

-At the start of the 20th century, with the gradual prohibition of marijuana in the US, the modern world turned its back on the researching of a sacred and powerful plant used by doctors, shamans, and druids for over three millennia.
-The Pen-T'sao Ching, the oldest pharmacopoeia in existence, records the use of cannabis in China around 2700 BC as treatment for rheumatic pain, constipation, female reproductive disorders (such as endometriosis), and malaria.
-Similarly, the father of Chinese surgery, Hua Tuo, developed an anesthetic composed of wine and weed during the first century BC.
-Similar accounts appear in documents and witness accounts from India, the Middle East, Africa, and even Europe, where in 1838, William Brooke O'Shaughnessy, an Irish doctor, published—following experiments on animals and patients—a book titled On the Preparations of the Indian Hemp, or Gunjah.
-In Tibet, cannabis was used in tantric Buddhist rituals to "facilitate meditation," while Assyrians used it as incense in the sixth century BC.
+At the start of the 20th century, with the gradual prohibition of marijuana in the USA, the modern world turned its back on the researching of a sacred and powerful plant used by doctors, shamans and druids for over three millennia.
+The Pen-T'sao Ching, the oldest pharmacopoeia in existence, records the use of cannabis in China in around 2700 BC as treatment for rheumatic pain, constipation, female reproductive disorders (such as endometriosis) and malaria.
+Similarly, the father of Chinese surgery, Hua Tuo, developed an anaesthetic composed of wine and weed during the first century BC.
+As researcher Antonio Waldo Zuardi summarised in the Revista Brasileira de Psiquiatria, similar accounts appear in documents and witness accounts from India, the Middle East, Africa and even Europe, where in 1838, William Brooke O'Shaughnessy, an Irish doctor, published – following experiments on animals and patients – a book named On the Preparations of the Indian Hemp, or Gunjah.
+In Tibet, cannabis was used in tantric Buddhist rituals to "facilitate meditation", while Assyrians used it as incense in the sixth century BC.

-One day, the young chemist showed up in the office of the institute's director and asked for his help in procuring some weed.
+One day the young chemist showed up in the office of the Institute's director and asked for his help in procuring some weed.
 The director didn't think twice.
-He picked up the phone and called the police, who donated 5 kgs of Moroccan hash officers had recently seized coming in from Lebanon (Mechoulam tells this anecdote in a very amusing way in the biographical documentary The Scientist, directed by Zach Klein).
+He picked up the phone and called the police, who donated 5 kgs of Moroccan hash they had recently seized coming in from Lebanon (Mechoulam tells this anecdote in a very amusing way in the biographical documentary The Scientist, directed by Zach Klein).
 Some time later he had isolated, one by one, all the compounds in the plant.

 Mechoulam had discovered the psychoactive compound responsible for the marijuana high.
 To confirm it, he took a big dose of THC home with him and asked his wife, Dalia, to add it to her cake recipe.
 That day, the father of cannabis got high for the first and only time.
-He was also able to prove a phenomenon that today guides investigation into medicinal cannabis: Each person reacts differently to THC.
-He knew it when he looked around him: One of his friends talked non-stop, another appeared to be in a trance, a third friend had the giggles.
+He was also able to prove a phenomenon that today guides investigation into medicinal cannabis: that each organism reacts differently to THC.
+He knew it when he looked around him: one of his friends talked non-stop, another appeared to be in a trance, a third friend had the giggles.
 Only one of them looked paranoid.

 I communicate the panel's worries to Mechoulam.